 A tutorial student assumes responsibility for at least one tutorial course each semester, working with that semester's particular tutor for the equivalent of at least one hour per week, scheduled over the semester according to the needs of the student and the material.
 Preparation for this meeting might take four or more hours per week; therefore, a tutorial course normally carries two to five credits.
 A tutorial in performance or choreography, for example, might require a different schedule of meetings from an academic tutorial, but each tutorial course assures the student of his or her full share of faculty/student time and a written evaluation of the work.

-The School of Dance Director of Studies consults with tutors about the progress, strengths, and weaknesses of individual students so that subsequent tutorials can address problems and build on strengths.
+The Dance Division Director of Studies consults with tutors about the progress, strengths, and weaknesses of individual students so that subsequent tutorials can address problems and build on strengths.
 A description of the content of each tutorial is filed by the tutor in the college office at the close of the semester.
 The student and the Director of Studies meet at least once each semester for course review and curriculum advising.

-The full faculty and Director of the School of Dance must approve the original curriculum plan drawn up by the student and the Director of Tutorial Studies.
+The full faculty and Director of the Dance Division must approve the original curriculum plan drawn up by the student and the Director of Tutorial Studies.
 Subsequent faculty review and evaluation is as follows: the student and the involved dance faculty meet for evaluation at the end of the first semester of work, at the end of the first complete year of work, and at the end of the second semester of the second year.
 Tutorial students may request or be required to meet with the full faculty for evaluation and professional advice at the end of any semester.
 Also, individual assistance and exchange of ideas between faculty and students are regularly available for all majors and are typical of the teaching style within the school.

 Under exceptional circumstances, and with the approval of the dance faculty, it may be possible to complete the program in fewer than four years.
 This must be planned early in the course of study, and a review by the full faculty will be necessary at the beginning of the final year.
 HTC dance majors will complete a thesis, which may be a written or video documentation of the independent choreography and production projects which serve as a culmination of the undergraduate training program for all dance majors.
 Faculty members advise and evaluate these performances and encourage additional productions and teaching projects in the university community and Athens area.